csgf/abinitdm-portlet/docs/index.rst

 - A file of files (.files).

-For demonstrative use cases, the user can also click on *'Run demo'* and execute ABINIT_ with some pre-configured inputs.
+For demonstrative use cases, the user can also click on *'Run demo'* check-box and execute ABINIT_ with some pre-configured inputs.

 Each run will produce: